The Recognition of the most basic

 from the upper voice range down to the bottom range.
 It may sometimes

-by noticing the next word is low.
-Its meaning is finality with liveliness.
+by noticing that the next word is low.
+It conveys finality with liveliness.

 8. The Rise /ˏm / is the only basic tone that begins low.
 It moves up to the middle of the speaker’s vocal range.
 It’s neutral in terms of liveliness but usually positively suggests continuation whether of its sentence or of the conversation.
 English-speakers may use successive Rises for fairly slow careful counting: eg ˏone, ˏtwo, ˏthree and so on.

-to be the only tone of a sentence.
+to be the only tone of most sentences.
 It often occurs after Alts.
 Their

 high pitch prevents any uninterested, dull or gloomy effect.